jsaelhof/movie-picker/README.md

 - ~~Filters for picking (resolver)~~
 - ~~Extract queries into separate file(s)~~
 - ~~Finish removing axios~~
-- Clean up rest endpoints...delete?
+- ~~Clean up rest endpoints...delete?~~
+- Move resolvers and schema out of pages dir and into graphql dir.
+Rename indexes as resolvers.js and schema.js

 #### DB TODO: